MariaAfanador/MariaAfanador/README.md

 Hi there 👋

-I'm Maria Angelica Afanador, an International Business Administrator transitioning into the tech field and currently a Software Analysis and Development technologist student with experience in QA testing and data analysis.
+I'm Maria Angelica Afanador, an International Business Administrator transitioning into the tech field.
+Currently a Software Analysis and Development technologist student.

 🔍 I enjoy validating web applications and APIs, combining manual and automated testing to ensure software quality.